 Mahima Brown - Board Chair

 Mahima Is a CPA, CA with over 15 years of accounting policy and leadership experience with Canadian financial institutions.
 Mahima has two children progressing through the early childhood and lower school classes, and has enjoyed the benefits of both the child-centric approach and parenting guidance that the school offers.
 Mahima has volunteered at the school in various capacities, including serving on the Finance Committee for several years.
 She wishes to contribute and give back to the faculty, community and next generation of Waldorf students that give the school life and meaning.
 Mahima is a superlative organizer and researcher who is adept at explaining complex concepts to the uninitiated.
 In her down time, Mahima loves to share her cooking with family and friends.

-Warren Cohen - Grade 4 Class Teacher; Board Member
+Warren Cohen - Grade 6 Class Teacher, Woodwork Teacher, Board Member

 Warren has been the Codirector and Director of Waldorf Teacher Education of the Rudolf Steiner Centre Toronto.
 Warren has a background in both Physics and in Sculpture.
 His dedication to scientific inquiry and his love of creating art come together harmoniously in service of the development of others.
 Warren founded the Summer Festival of Arts and Education, which for the past seven summers has welcomed people from around the world to Toronto to be inspired by Waldorf pedagogy and the arts.
 His publications include Raising the Soul; practical exercises for personal development, Baking Bread with Children and Dragon Baked Bread.

 Mirella is a registered nurse with 19 years experience in Emergency medicine, Pediatrics and Neonatal ICU.
 She is currently also the VP of Occupational Health and Safety for her hospital’s local union.